Game Theory in Formula 1: From Physical to Strategic Interactions: Results

 \subsection{Trajectories and interactions}

 In this case study, we showcase the interplay occurring between the choice of the trajectory and the slipstream effects.
+Here, we consider the circuit of Catalunya, Spain.
 In particular, we look at three distinct racing scenarios, where different levels of drag and downforce are required: corners, straights and high-speed corners. \Cref{fig:CS1} shows the resulting trajectories of two agents and the corresponding reduction coefficients in the aforementioned cases.
 The reduction coefficients are shown only for agent $B$, being behind and affected by the slipstream.
 Although not shown, also the energy management is jointly optimized for both agents.
 For each scenario, we first outline the expected performance requirements and then analyze the optimization results.

 \textit{Corners.} During cornering, the traction force of the car is limited by its maximum grip.
 To enhance it, modern \gls{f1} cars exploit the suction effect to increase the downforce.
 Here, the priority is to attain the maximum grip by maximizing the downforce.